-Today Heritage Toronto and Toronto Historical Association released their State of Heritage Report assessing the city’s heritage sector.
+Heritage Toronto and Toronto Historical Association release report on state of Toronto’s heritage sector

 This report, released every four years after the municipal election, aims to:

 • provide a picture of the current state of heritage in Toronto;

 • lay out goals for strengthening the heritage sector;